benedikt-wueller/localize/README.md

 When a locale is assigned to at least one context object, the provider will preload all translation strings.
 The `LocalizeService` uses weak references for caching context objects and their locales.
-When all assigned context objects are garbage collected, the provider will clear the loaded translations strings to free memory.
+When all assigned context objects are garbage collected, the provider will clear the loaded translation strings to free memory.

 ### Translation Format